benlouttitfrc/ben/README.md

 # ben

 Hello World
-This is my main GIT repository for FRC code
+This is the git repository for frc team 2710 all code for 2018 will be stored here